GorakhNigam/Statistical-Stock-Analysis/README.md

 # Statistical-Stock-Analysis
-Statistical Stock Analysis for Qualcom and Broadcom portfolio
+Statistical Stock Analysis for Qualcom and Broadcom portfolio in R